 At the end of the game, both teams should send a representative out to sign the scorecard in the presence of the umpire(s).
 The final score on the scorecard may only be changed with the consent of all parties involved.

 SPAA will have Stldigital taking our team and individual pictures again this year.
 You may sign up from our website.

 SPAA is responsible for proper cleanup and operation of all of the fields, grounds, and buildings during the time we have a permit for.
 After each game, please have your players clean up cups, garbage, etc. from around their bench area.
 This is only common courtesy.
 If the clean up of the dugouts is not done we will have to consider alternative team punishment for leaving your dugout trashed.

-Any teams playing games at Shady Springs Park are asked to have their parents not park on the street behind diamond 10.
-Anyone violating this may run the risk of the park ranger being called and a ticket being issued.
-Parking in the Montessori School parking lot is permitted when school is not permitted.
+Any teams playing games at Shady Springs Park are asked to have their parents not park on the street behind diamond 10 or in the YMCA parking lot.
+Anyone violating this may run the risk of the park ranger being called, a ticket being issued and their car towed.
+Parking in the Montessori School parking lot is permitted when school is not in session.

 The SPAA board has adopted the following guidelines for our managers: